- The first trimester of pregnancy starts without any signs you’re pregnant, and ends with a body that has adjusted to carrying a child.

 You will also not feel any symptoms or signs of pregnancy during or immediately after fertilization.

 The egg and sperm combine to make one cell in a process called fertilization.
-A baby’s gender is determined at the moment of fertilization.
+A baby’s sex is determined at the moment of fertilization.
 The fertilized egg makes its way toward your uterus.
 What was once a single cell is now multiplying and dividing into many cells.
 This process, called cell division and differentiation, creates a blastocyst, a fluid-filled group of cells.
 This blastocyst develops two layers: an inner cell mass (ICM) and an outer layer of trophoblast cells.
 By the end of this week, the blastocyst will attach itself to the lining of your uterus, also called the endometrium.
 This process is called implantation.

 This early stage of pregnancy, when the fertilized egg moves to the uterus, often does not produce any detectable signs or symptoms.

 According to the Mayo Clinic, implantation occurs when the blastocyst burrows into the uterine wall for nourishment.
 The cells continue to grow and divide.
 By this stage of your pregnancy, the ICM can be divided into two layers: the epiblast and the hypoblast.
 These layers of cells will eventually become the baby’s body parts and organs.

 In week four, the cluster of cells continues to implant itself into the uterus.
 The cells of the trophoblast are developing ways to feed the baby throughout the pregnancy.
 Once implantation is complete, your body will begin producing human chorionic gonadoptropin (hCG).
 This hormone helps the body maintain the pregnancy.
 It also tells the ovaries to stop releasing mature eggs each month.
 You will likely miss your next period.

 During the fourth week, you won’t begin your next menstrual period.
 For many women, the very first detectable sign of a pregnancy is a missed period.